wenyh1616/SAMotif-GCN/README.md

 ```

 ## Special Thanks
 Our work is based on our [Motif-GCN](https://github.com/wenyh1616/motif-stgcn) and [ST-GCN](https://github.com/yysijie/st-gcn).
+The data preparation is developed based on [2s-AGCN](https://github.com/lshiwjx/2s-AGCN).
 Special thanks to Sijie Yan, Yuanjun Xiong for their outstanding work.